sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/samples/create_user.rst

 .. code-block:: java

-  // Create a user by specifying a username and password, and give them access
-  // to one database.
+  // Create a user with username and password and give them access to one database.
   UserApi userApi = troveApi.getUserApiForZoneAndInstance("{region}", "{instanceId}");

   userApi.create("{dbUsername}", "{dbPassword}", "{dbName}");

 .. code-block:: javascript